 1) an open mind that enables them to become a "global citizen" who displays:

-a) tolerance and appreciation of different values, together with an understanding and respect of others;
+a) tolerance and appreciation of different values, together with an understanding and respect of others; and

 2) the will to create knowledge through dialogue, which involves:

-a) respect for different opinions and the ideas of experts in other fields, as well as a belief in solving problems through constructive dialogue;
+a) respect for different opinions and the ideas of experts in other fields, as well as a belief in solving problems through constructive dialogue; and

 3) an ability to learn autonomously that enriches the mind and develops:

-a) the capacity to devise appropriate ways of learning in a given situation, with a view to cultivating a flexible and inquiring mind;
+a) the capacity to devise appropriate ways of learning in a given situation, with a view to cultivating a flexible and inquiring mind; and

 b) a vivid imagination that is innovative and sensitive.